 What’s the exam PRINCE2 like?

-Since this article is all about the PRINCE2 Practitioner exam, if you want information about the PRINCE2 Foundation exam then go here.
+Since this article is all about the PRINCE2 Practitioner exam, if you want information about the PRINCE2 Foundation exam please go here.

 There’s a lot of reading on the PRINCE2 Practitioner exam